-- a.
-No person shall be appointed to, removed from, or in any way favored or discriminated against with respect to any appointive public office because of such person's race, color, age, religion, sex, national origin, or functional limitation as defined by applicable state or federal laws, if otherwise qualified for the position or office. - b.
-No city officer or employee shall grant any special consideration, treatment, or advantage to any citizen beyond that which is available to every other citizen.
+- No person shall be appointed to, removed from, or in any way favored or discriminated against with respect to any appointive public office because of such person's race, color, age, religion, sex, national origin, or functional limitation as defined by applicable state or federal laws, if otherwise qualified for the position or office. - 2) No city officer or employee shall grant any special consideration, treatment, or advantage to any citizen beyond that which is available to every other citizen.

-11. Prohibited Conduct After Leaving South Weber City:
+K. Prohibited Conduct After Leaving South Weber City:

-- a.
-After leaving city office or employment no former employee shall for the period determined by state law: - i.
-Disclose or use any privileged or proprietary information gained by reason of his/her city employment for his/her gain or anticipated gain, or for the gain or anticipated gain of any person, unless the information is a matter of public knowledge or is available to the public on request;
+After leaving city office or employment no former employee shall for the period determined by state law:

-- Assist any person in proceedings involving an agency of South Weber City with which he/she was previously employed, involving a matter in which he or she was officially involved, participated, or acted in the course of duty; - iii.
-Represent any person as an advocate in any matter in which the former employee was officially involved while a city employee; - iv.
-Participate as a competitor in any competitive selection process for a city contract in which he or she assisted the city in determining the project or work to be done or the process to be used.
+- 1) Disclose or use any privileged or proprietary information gained by reason of his/her city employment for his/her gain or anticipated gain, or for the gain or anticipated gain of any person, unless the information is a matter of public knowledge or is available to the public on request; - Assist any person in proceedings involving an agency of South Weber City with which he/she was previously employed, involving a matter in which he or she was officially involved, participated, or acted in the course of duty; - 3) Represent any person as an advocate in any matter in which the former employee was officially involved while a city employee; - 4) Participate as a competitor in any competitive selection process for a city contract in which he or she assisted the city in determining the project or work to be done or the process to be used.

-12. Ethical Behavioral Pledge
+L. Ethical Behavioral Pledge

-a.
-All city employees and city council members are required to annual sign an Ethical Behavioral Pledge.
-See Exhibit A & B.
+All city employees and city council members are required to annual sign an Ethical

-7.050.
-Honesty.
+7.050 Honesty